Visa policy of South Korea: APEC Business Travel Card

+ABTCs are issued to citizens of:

+Future changes

+South Korea has signed visa exemption agreements with the following countries, but they have not yet entered into force:

 Transit

 In general, travelers in transit do not require a visa to transit through South Korea for less than 24 hours (for Incheon Airport) or when departing on the same calendar day (for all other airports) as long as they stay within the transit area.

-Citizens of the following countries, however, must hold a Korean visa for transit:

 The South Korean government has special visa waiver policies for passengers in transit, which are listed below.

 Transit Tourism Program

 Travelers who are in transit through Incheon International Airport can participate in an organized transit tour group within Seoul.

-The service is free but an entry-procedure fee of KRW 10,000 or USD 10 applies.
+The service is free but an entry-procedure fee of 10,000 KRW or 10 USD applies.
 The tour can be registered in advance or joined after the traveler's arrival, and the shortest tour lasts for an hour while the longest will not exceed 5 hours.

-Nationals of the following countries, as well as stateless persons and refugees, are not eligible for this service:
+Citizens of the following countries and territories, as well as stateless persons and refugees, are not eligible for this service: